The runtime configuration is done by setting environment variables,

 by Embperl::Object), but the @ISA should point to Embperl::App.

-If set this file is searched throught the same search path as any content file.
+If set this file is searched through the same search path as any content file.

 After a successfull load the init method is called with the Embperl request object